zaclang/buildkite-monorepo-example/README.md

 * Unit test important stuff like dynamic template output

-* Rather than comparing changes with the previous commit, store deployed the commit sha in agent meta-data and diff between releases
+* Rather than comparing changes with the previous commit, store the deployed commit sha and diff between releases

 * Once Buildkite supports it (allegedly soon...), initialise new pipelines automatically based on the `.buildkite/project.json`